colejd/Override-iOS-Simulator-Status/readme.md

 ```
 override_ios_simulator_status --time "9:41" --batteryLevel 100
+override_ios_simulator_status --default # Applies a time of 9:41 and battery 100%
 override_ios_simulator_status --help
 ```

-Basically you can feed it the same args that would go after `override` in `xcrun simctl status_bar <device> override`.
+Basically, you can feed it the same args that would go after `override` in `xcrun simctl status_bar <device> override`.
+The `--default` argument is specific to this script, and applies the Apple standard of 9:41 AM and 100% battery life for screenshots.